-Our Top 10 Crime Fiction Bestsellers of 2018
+Our Top 10 Bestsellers of August 2018

 Review: Scrublands by Chris Hammer

 Chris Hammer has fashioned a meticulously written and propulsive crime novel, notable for its palpable sense of place, a slate of fully-drawn characters, and a meaningful denouement.
-Simon McDonald reviews Scrublands
+Simon McDonald reviews Scrublands.

 The last crime novel that actually earned the Thriller of the Year / Book of the Year banner emblazoned on its advanced reading copy cover was Jane Harper’s The Dry.
 Booksellers are inherently cynical about such statements, because nowadays just about every book that comes our way says the same thing.
 And of course, thanks to the success of The Dry, now every Australian crime novel is written “in its vein.”
 But there were rumblings about Chris Hammer’s book before reading copies began circulating.
 Industry buzz was — well, buzzing — and intensified until, finally, the book arrived in my hands.